Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 doing her day-time job as a gift representative, plus handling all the

 details as the cruise travel agent had taken its toll.
+Marla

 48-page prenuptial wedding agreement from hell.
-There were only two things

-points.
+that Marla and I wanted in writing.
 These points were simple - we wanted our

 pre-marriage assets to stay our own and we wanted the freedom to spend our